r-spatial/r-spatial.org/_posts/2018-05-07-parsing-quantities.markdown

 magnitudes and uncertainties.
 This article describes and demonstrates recent developments to load and parse rectangular data (i.e., delimited files, such as CSV files) with units and errors.
-The previous article, which discussed a first working prototype can be found [here](https://www.r-spatial.org/r/2018/03/01/quantities-first-prototype.html).
+The previous article, which discussed a first working prototype, can be found [here](https://www.r-spatial.org/r/2018/03/01/quantities-first-prototype.html).

 Reporting quantities